Minor fields information

 • NURS2220 – Health informatics (4 credits)

-Elective courses – Students can choose 2 courses from the below list
+Elective courses – Students can choose 2 courses from the below list:

 • COMP2050 – Artificial intelligence (4 credits)